 Dr Jacki Liddle is a postdoctoral research fellow and occupational therapist currently working with the Asia-Pacific Centre for Neuromodulation.
 She focuses her research on quality of life, wellbeing, time use, activity and role participation in people’s daily lives.
 Particularly, Jacki Liddle’s interests lies in life transitions related to ageing and people living with dementia, people with neurological conditions and family carers.
 Researching the experiences related to retirement from driving for older adults led to the development of the UQDRIVE program, now known as CarFreeMe.

 Prof. Nancy Pachana

 Prof. Geoffrey Mitchell

-Geoffrey Mitchell is Professor of General Practice and Palliative Care, and head of the University of Queensland’s MBBS Program at Ipswich.
-His main research interest is in the role of General Practitioners in palliative care.
-Most of Professor Mitchell’s impact is in influencing the conduct of palliative care in the community.
-He has had input into major policy initiatives at local, state and national levels.
-He also has an international reputation as a speaker in this area and initiated the International Primary Palliative Care Network.
+Geoffrey Mitchell is a former Professor of General Practice and Palliative Care, and the former head of the University of Queensland’s MBBS Program at Ipswich.
+His main research interests are in the role of General Practitioners in palliative care.
+Most of Professor Mitchell’s impact was in influencing the conduct of palliative care in the community.
+He also had input into major policy initiatives at local, state and national levels and initiated the International Primary Palliative Care Network.

 Prof. Elizabeth Beattie